Jberczel/jberczel.github.io/_posts/2014-05-02-my-micro-reddit.md

 From the command line:
 {% highlight console %}
-jamies-air:micro-reddit jxberc$ rails generate model User username:string, email:string, password:string
+jamies-air:micro-reddit jxberc$ rails generate model User username:string email:string password:string
 {% endhighlight %}

 The `rails generate` script creates templates for models, controllers, and views.
 In this case, we will generate a new `model`, and name it `User`.